Samuel Wanjau (Kenyan, 1938-2013)

 88 x 29 x 29cm

 Provenance: private collection

-His influence on the second generation of sculptors, which includes both of his sons – Jackson and Anthony – and his grandson, has been profound.
-His work, and career, is emblematic of a time when artists were breaking away from the mass production of co-operatives and finding their individual voices.
+His influence on the second generation of sculptors, which includes both his sons, Jackson and Anthony, has been profound.
+His work and career is emblematic of a time when artists were breaking away from the mass production of co-operatives and finding thier individual voices.